nil-two/ad/README.md

 Note: In this example, `$HOME/bin` must be included in `$PATH`.

-Also, if you are using Bash, you can execute `ad` from a shortcut key by adding the following config to your .bashrc.
+Also, if you are using Bash, you can execute `ad` from a shortcut key by adding the following config to your `.bashrc`.

 ```
 bind -x '"\C-g": ad'